Safeguarding & Prevent Policy

 The Designated Safeguarding and Prevent Lead (CEO), broad areas of responsibility are:

-• Monitoring the effectiveness of the policies and actions taken.
+• Monitoring effectiveness of the policies and actions taken;

-• Referral to and work with Local Authority Designated Officer (LADO) where allegations against staff have been made.
+• Referral to and working with Local Authority Designated Officer (LADO) where allegations against staff have been made;

-• Ensure training and development for safeguarding complies with the statutory guidance; guidance ‘Keeping Children Safe in Education 2023’.
+• Ensure training and development for safeguarding complies with the statutory guidance; guidance ‘Keeping Children safe in Education’.

-• Ensure the publication of the Safeguarding and Prevent Policy is on the CTS website.
+• Ensure the publication of the Safeguarding and Prevent Policy is on CTS website;

 The Safeguarding and Prevent Officers, broad areas of responsibility are:

-• To deputise for the Designated Safeguarding and Prevent Lead, as above, except where there are allegations against members of staff, in which case these will be referred to the HR Manager.
+• To deputise for the Designated Safeguarding and Prevent Lead, as above, except where there are allegations against members of staff, in which case these will be referred to the HR support team.

 • Receive referrals and take appropriate actions, using the local Safeguarding Children Boards ‘Thresholds of need guidance’ - Identifying needs and analysing risk when working to support children and families in Sheffield.

-• Inform staff working with individual learners of known potential risk to the individual, other learners, or staff (the consent of the individual learner will be sort in all cases, although there may be occasions where information may be shared without the consent of the individual, in which case the learner will be told what information is to be shared).
+• Inform staff working with individual learners of known potential risk to the individual, other learners or staff (the consent of the individual learner will be sort in all cases, although there may be occasion where information may be shared without the consent of the individual, in which case the learner will be told what information is to be shared).

 • Act as a point of referral for Prevent issues; reporting to the Prevent Lead.